zackw/header-survey/doc/content-tests.rst

 The keys of a :samp:`[fields:{category}]` section are fields of a C ``struct`` or ``union`` type which should be accessible after this header is included.
-The value associated with each key may be a type :cvn:`declarator` in the syntax described above, in which case the aggregate will be tested for a field of that exact type.
+The value associated with each key may be a :cvn:`type declarator` in the syntax described above, in which case the aggregate will be tested for a field of that exact type.
 Or, if the type is not precisely specified in the relevant standard, you may use the keywords :kv:`integral` or :kv:`arithmetic` instead, with the same